 Inform teachers and coaches if you have a child with EIB.
 Kids with EIB should be able to take part in activities; they just may need medication before an activity.

 If you are an athlete, disclose your medicines and adhere to standards set by the U.S. Olympic Committee.
 Request a list of approved and prohibited medications from the Committee hotline at 1-800-233-0393.

 Activities most likely to trigger EIB:

 It is important to consult with your health care provider before beginning any exercise program.
 Pace yourself.
 With effective management, people with EIB can perform and excel in a variety of sports.
 Many Olympic athletes and professional athletes with EIB excel in their sports.

-Dr. Neeta Ogden, Rashad Jennings, and a team of kids with asthma share the steps you can take to manage your asthma before, during and after exercise:
+Dr. Neeta Ogden, Rashad Jennings and a team of kids with asthma share the steps you can take to manage your asthma before, during and after exercise:

-There are three types of medications to prevent or treat the symptoms of EIB.
+There are three types of medicines to prevent or treat the symptoms of EIB.
 Your health care provider can help you find the best treatment program for you based on your asthma history and the type of activity.

 If you have frequent symptoms with usual activity or exercise, talk to your doctor.
 An increase in your long-term control medications may help.
 Long-term control medicines, such as inhaled steroids, can help EIB.

-Remember!
-You should be able to take part in activities, sports and exercise without experiencing symptoms.
+Remember, you should be able to take part in activities, sports and exercise without experiencing symptoms!
 Do not let EIB keep you from leading an active life or from achieving your athletic dreams.